 - Renter default protection reimburses you for lost rental income if your tenant fails to pay the rent, is evicted with a court order or dies unexpectedly.

 Renters insurance is a bargain.
 Basic student coverage, with low limits and premiums to match, can be purchased for less than $100 a year.
-The average premium in the US is just $188 per year, and even a policy with $100,000 in personal property coverage costs only about $350 a year.
+The average premium nationwide for a typical coverage amount ($40,000 in personal property and $100,000 in liablility) is just $197 per year, or about $17 a month, according to Insurance.com's rate analysis.
+Even a policy with $100,000 in personal property coverage and $300,000 in liability protectionc costs only about $380 a year.

 For scheduled personal property, such as jewelry, plan on paying about $15 a year for every $1,000 in protection.